Automated Candidate Resume Screening in Logistics

 - 1

 Logistics operators face acute driver and warehouse staff shortages that directly constrain capacity and OTDR performance.
-HR teams manually screen hundreds of resumes monthly across dispatcher, driver, and dock roles, relying on keyword matching in applicant tracking systems that miss critical certifications - CDL endorsements, HAZMAT qualifications, forklift licenses, C-TPAT background clearance status - that are non-negotiable for dispatch operations and carrier procurement workflows.
+HR teams manually screen hundreds of resumes monthly across dispatcher, driver, and dock roles, relying on keyword matching in applicant tracking systems that miss critical certifications - CDL endorsements, HAZMAT qualifications, forklift licenses, and the background-check status required under your firm's C-TPAT security profile - that are non-negotiable for dispatch operations and carrier procurement workflows.

 - 2